seed-run/homepage/_docs/adding-a-post-deploy-phase.md

 title: Adding a Post-Deploy Phase
 ---

-With mono-repo deployments, you often want to run your integration tests after all your services have been deployed.
+With monorepo deployments, you often want to run your integration tests after all your services have been deployed.
 To do this, Seed allows you to configure a post-deploy phase.
 A post-deploy phase can include a set of commands that you want to run after all your services have been successfully deployed.

 > Seed can run your integration tests as a part of the post-deploy phase